-Our experiences with BehaviorHelp confirm that suspensions and expulsions are symptoms of multifaceted, complex problems in our schools and communities.
-An array of supports are needed to assist teachers in designing classroom environments that support the social and emotional development of all children, prevent challenging behaviors from emerging, and accommodate children who have unique needs.
+From FY '20-21, BehaviorHelp saw the impact of the COVID-19 pandemic, with referrals for services decreasing during that time.
+COVID restrictions across the state lessened in FY '22 and brought about an increase in BehaviorHelp referrals.
+Both before and during the pandemic, our experiences suggest an array of supports are needed to assist teachers in designing classroom environments that support the social and emotional development of all children, prevent challenging behaviors from emerging, and accommodate children who have unique needs.